kinode-dao/kinode-book/src/chess_app/frontend.md

 The `http` library in [process_lib](../process_stdlib/overview.md) provides a simple interface for serving static files and handling HTTP requests.
 Use `serve_ui` to serve the static files includeded in the process binary, and `bind_http_path` to handle requests to `/games`.
-`serve_ui` takes two arguments: the process' `&Address` and the name of the folder inside `pkg` that contains the `index.html` and other associated UI files.
+`serve_ui` takes five arguments: the process' `&Address`, the name of the folder inside `pkg` that contains the `index.html` and other associated UI files, whether the UI requires authentication, whether the UI is local-only, and the path(s) on which to serve the UI (usually `["/"]`).
 See [process_lib docs](../process_stdlib/overview.md) for more functions and documentation on their parameters.
 These requests all serve HTTP that can only be accessed by a logged-in node user (the `true` parameter for `authenticated`) and can be accessed remotely (the `false` parameter for `local_only`).
 This API is under active development!